 - Bake the chicken and potatoes in preheated oven for about an hour or until the internal temperature of thickest part of the chicken registers 165 F in an instant read thermometer.
 You can also cut into the thickest part and if there is no pink left in it and juices run clear, the chicken is cooked thoroughly.
 Potatoes should have been cooked by now and the cut side nicely caramelized.

 - Let the chicken sit at room temperature for 10 minutes before serving.
-Serve warm and enjoy!
+Serve your delicious Cajun spiced chicken & potato bake warm and enjoy along with your favorite drink!